BromleySat/data-plotter-example/README.md

 # data plotter example

-To complie the code need to add secrets.h to the 'src' directory It should contain the following lines
+Replace these with your WiFi credentials to allow the device to connect to the internet

 '
-const char *SSID = "<your-Wifi-SSID?";
+const char *SSID = "<your-Wifi-SSID";
 const char *PWD = "<your-Wifi-passoword>";

 '